-Simplicity is Beauty
+Simplicity Is Beauty

-Why Simple Graphic Designs Outweigh Complex Ones
+Why Simple Graphic Designs Overweight Complex Ones

 Minimalistic design is everywhere these days.
 But why?
 And what purpose does it serve?
 In today's blog, we'll look at the reasons why designers are simplifying and decluttering their designs.

 How do you start your day?

 Many of us just grab a cup of coffee and a sandwich somewhere along our daily commute.